jimhigson/oboe.js-dissertation/markdown/3_Background.md

 some serialisation order.
-XML specifically states that the order of attributes is not significant [@xmlorder], JSON has no such detailed specification but a similar order insignificance seems to be implied by the JSON object's likeness to Javascript objects.
-In the example above, the people objects would probably have been written as a representation of either a class with two public properties or a hash map.
+XML specifically states that the order of attributes is not significant [@xmlorder], JSON has no such detailed specification but a similar order insignificance seems to be implied by the JSON object's likeness to Javascript objects whose iteration order is indeterminate [@ecma3 4.3.3].
+In the example above the people objects would probably have been written based on either a class with two public properties or a hash map.
 On receiving this data the text would be demarshalled into similar orderless structures and that the data found an ordered expression during transport would be quickly forgotten.
-When viewing a document through a streaming lens and interpreting while still incomplete it is easier to mistakenly react differently according to field order.
+When viewing a document as a stream and interpreting while still incomplete it is easier to mistakenly react differently according to field order.
 If nodes from the example above were used when only the first field has arrived Sally would find a different handling than John or Jack.
 Because the